Included in the course

 Expressions vs. Statements

-Understand the important distinction: expressions vs. statements in JavaScript.
-And learn how this knowledge will help you. -
+Understand the important distinction between expressions and statements in JavaScript, and how this knowledge will help you. -

 14

-Understand how and why isolated environments are created in JS, what scoping is and how cool are closures. -
+Understand how and why isolated environments are created in JS, what scoping is, and just how cool are closures? -

 15

-Learn about types in JavaScript, and understand the difference between dynamic and static typing and weak and strong typing. -
+Learn about typing in JavaScript, and understand the difference between dynamic and static typing and weak and strong typing. -

 16